 Horse Country Carriage Company tours guests through the countryside

-If horseback riding is not your pleasure, try a more comfy horse drawn carriage ride.
-Ocala’s Kimberden Farms, a premiere training facility and home to the University of Florida Equestrian Team, is also where the Horse Country Carriage Company begins its tour.
+If horseback riding is not your pleasure, try a more comfy horse-drawn carriage ride.
+Ocala’s Kimberden Farms, a premier training facility and home to the University of Florida Equestrian Team, is also where the Horse Country Carriage Company begins its tour.
 There you’ll board a carriage while equestrian riders walk, jump and groom their horses.
 Once you exit the farm gates, you’ll ride by some of Ocala’s most prestigious farms and through the rolling hills of Marion County past pastures speckled with horses.
-The friendly, personable guide is an encyclopedia of history, equestrian facts and fun stories.
-The clip clop of the horse’s hooves evokes a magical feeling as you ride riding under a canopy of shady trees.
+The friendly, personable guide is an encyclopedia of history, equestrian facts, and fun stories.
+The clip-clop of the horse’s hooves evokes a magical feeling as you ride riding under a canopy of shady trees.
 And best of all, your guide will bring you near the fence lines so that you can pat and admire the elegant horses that happily greet you.

 Go with an Insider

 For another unique “behind the gates” experience, try Farm Tours of Ocala.
-Owner Karen Grimes is a local expert and industry insider, who personally shuttles guests in her comfortable van while touring through horse country, visiting thoroughbred racehorse farms, sophisticated equine breeding farms and event facilities that focus on sport horses.
+Owner Karen Grimes is a local expert and industry insider, who personally shuttles guests in her comfortable van while touring through horse country.
+She visits thoroughbred racehorse farms, sophisticated equine breeding farms, and event facilities that focus on sport horses.

 Hope Hall Farm